 An Easy Comfortable Alcohol Detox

 At the Coleman Institute for Addiction Medicine, we help people who have decided to be abstinent from alcohol do so safely.
-In the privacy of our clinic, with your support person present, the patient is monitored as medication is given to prevent dangerous withdrawal symptoms.
+In the privacy of our clinic, with your support person present, the patient is monitored as medication is given to reduce dangerous withdrawal symptoms.
 Our patients return for the following two days to assess physical and emotional response to the treatment, and to review medication effectiveness.

 Please give us a call at 877-773-3869 if you are considering abstinence and want to detox off alcohol safely.
 Not every person who stops drinking needs a medically assisted detox in a clinical setting, and our call center can help you discern this.